Cynsar-Capital/cynsar-capital-web/content/pages/index.md

     items:
       - type: FeaturedItem
         text: >+
-          Our partners collaborate on ground with projects and ideas and help in non profit setup to remove important hurdles and battle test projects in communities around the globe.
-Partners take extra care in removing initial hurdles and help validate the ideas on grassroots.
+          Our partners collaborate on ground with projects and ideas on ground that potentially discover routes of sustainability.

           *   Helps validate ideas and projects

           *   Extract open knowledge for all parties involved.